A Guide to Japanuary, the Annual Ski & Snowboard Powder Pilgrimage

 Every new year like clockwork, Japan goes off.
 Storms whip down from the North, carrying cold Siberian winds down past North Korea and across the Sea of Japan, picking up moisture along the way and dumping it down on Japan’s north island of Hokkaido in the form of legendarily perfect snow.
 Almost without failure it delivers.
 This is Japanuary.

-- SIM cards can be rented in any of the major airports.
-Or just keep your phone on airplane mode and make the most of free WiFi, which is common throughout Hokkaido.
+- SIM cards can be purchased in all major airports.
+Keeping your phone on airplane mode and making the most of free WiFi, which is common throughout Hokkaido, is another inexpensive option.

-- Seico Mart and 7-11’s are in every town.
+- Seico Mart and 7-11 are in every town.
 While convenience stores may seem lame, these two are a great place to eat and use WiFi.
 The sushi and crab will exceed your expectations.
 And the selection of drinks, snacks, and intersting magazines will entertain for hours.

-- Bring house slippers as wearing shoes inside is not permitted in most places.
+- Bring house slippers, as wearing shoes inside is not permitted in most homes, hostels, onsens, and hotels.

-- Bring a pair of board shorts if you’d like to onsen/hot spring in coed pools.
+- Pack a pair of board shorts if you’d like to onsen/hot spring in coed pools.
 For gender-specific onsens you’ll likely only need your birthday suit.

 - Download offline google translate before departing.
-It’ll come in handy daily.
+It’ll come in handy daily, of course.

 - Be respectful of the people and culture.
 Remember to slow down as not everyone moves at a Western pace.

-- Bring an extra pair of goggles lenses for flat light.
+- Bring an extra pair of goggles lenses for flat light, which you will find.